Harriet McClintock Marshall: Underground Railroad

-She was a member of the Wesley Union African Methodist Episcopal Zion Church, which was a station that offered shelter, food, and clothing to people escaping slavery.
+Marshall was a member of the Wesley Union African Methodist Episcopal Zion Church, which was a station that offered shelter, food, and clothing to people escaping slavery.
 She and her husband Elisha Marshall (1838–1903), who freed himself, lived in Harrisburg, Pennsylvania.

-Both Harriet and Elisha were active members of the Underground Railroad.
-Elisha helped transport people and their house at Calder and Front Street was used as a stopping place before people went to the church at Third and Mulberry Streets.
+Both Marshall and her husband were active members of the Underground Railroad.
+Elisha helped transport the men, women and children who were escaping slavery to the church at Third and Mulberry streets.
+Their house at Calder and Front streets was used as a stopping place during the transport process; while waiting there, the newly freed individuals were able to rest and receive food and other forms of assistance.

 Mary and Dr. William M. Jones were also active in Harrisburg's Underground Railroad.
 They lived in Tanner's Alley and were also members of the Wesley Union church.

 Civil War

-During the American Civil War, Elisha Marshall served under the 24th United States Colored Infantry Regiment for the Union Army.
-He was in Company D of the regiment and was mustered into service on February 15, 1865 at Camp William Penn in Philadelphia.
-Between May 5th and June 1st they were at Washington, D.C. and, then just outside of the capital, at Camp Casey in Virginia.
-They guarded Confederate prisoners at Point Lookout, Maryland until July 16.
-They were then in Roanoke, Virginia, where they distributed supplies and preserved order through September.
-They went to Richmond, Virginia and mustered out on October 1, 1865.
-Elisha was promoted to corporal during his service.
+During the American Civil War, Elisha Marshall enrolled with the Union Army as a member of the 24th United States Colored Infantry Regiment.
+He was a member of Company D of the regiment and was mustered into service on February 15, 1865 at Camp William Penn in Philadelphia.
+Between May 5 and June 1, the 24th USCT was stationed in Washington, D.C. before moving to Camp Casey in Virginia, which was located just outside of the capital.
+The regiment was assigned to guard Confederate prisoners at Point Lookout, Maryland until July 16, when the regiment was moved to Roanoke, Virginia, where its members distributed supplies and preserved order through September.

+During the 24th USCT's tenure of service, Marshall's husband, Elisha, was promoted to the rank of corporal.
+Subsequently ordered to Richmond, Virginia, the regiment was officially mustered out on October 1, 1865.

-A monument to African Americans Civil War veterans, that she helped build, resides in the Lincoln Cemetery in Harrisburg.
+A monument to African American Civil War veterans that Marshall and her husband helped plan and build was later erected in the Lincoln Cemetery in Harrisburg.

 Death

+Marshall died in Harrisburg on July 25, 1925 and was buried at the Lincoln Cemetery in the city's Penbrook section.

+Legacy

-She died in Harrisburg, Pennsylvania on July 25, 1925 and is buried at the Lincoln Cemetery in the city's Penbrook section.
-She was depicted in a mural of notable African Americans from Harrisburg.
-Cesar Viveros designed the mural on The Jackson House Hotel.
+Marshall was depicted in a mural of notable African Americans from Harrisburg.
+Cesar Viveros designed the mural, which is located at The Jackson House Hotel.